PMET-public/valet-install/README.md

 From the Magento 2 project root folder:

-`magevars` Creates a symlink of auth.json and copies .env.sample
+1. `magevars` Creates a symlink of auth.json and copies .env.sample
+2. `composer install` Installs Magento's PHP modules

-`vp -i` Install Magento project in Valet+
+3. `vp -i` Install Magento project in Valet+